bph-tuwien/ConcreteMixingSimulator/README.md

 1. Download the latest version of either the Win or Mac version of the game from the releases page: https://github.com/bph-tuwien/ConcreteMixingSimulator/releases
-2. Extract the archive to a desired folder.
+2. Extract the archive to the desired folder.
 3. Start the game by running the `ConcreteMixing.exe` or on Mac the `ConcreteMixing.app`.

 ## How to Play